adriangcodes/dev1004-assessment-3/README.md

 These are injected at runtime and not hardcoded into the source code or image.

->> Notes
-- This workflow assumes Docker and Docker Compose V2 are available in the runner
-- It’s intended for demonstration purposes — in real-world scenarios, deployment would be triggered via `push` or `pull_request` and use a remote host
+>> Note: this workflow assumes Docker and Docker Compose V2 are available in the runner.
+It’s intended for demonstration purposes — in real-world scenarios, deployment would be triggered via `push` or `pull_request` and use a remote host.

 ## Team